ssnetsim/sssweep/docs/README.md

 parse_scalar=None, latency_units=None, latency_ymin=None, latency_ymax=None, rate_ymin=None, rate_ymax=None,
 ```

 Additional plot settings exist for plot titles.
-In sssweep, you can enable long titles which use the full length of the variable name or you can enable short titles (`long_titles=False`) to use the shortnames on the titles.
+In SSSweep, you can enable long titles which use the full length of the variable name or you can enable short titles (`long_titles=False`) to use the shortnames on the titles.
 As well with the variable plot_style you have two options for dividers "colon" or "equal".
 You can use any combination of these two settings of `long_titles` and `plot_style` to define you preferred title format.

 Here are some examples:
 - [_titles='long', plot_style='colon'_] Load vs. Latency (TrafficPattern: UR, RoutingAlgorithm: AD)